AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 In the simplest case, the only variable part in the Quickview URL is the product SKU.
 In this case, the product SKU value is the only data piece needed for adding thumbnails to a time segment in the interactive video in Experience Manager.

-However, in complex cases, the Quickview URL has different varying elements in addition to the product SKU, such as category ID, color code, and size code.
+However, in complex cases, the Quickview URL has varying elements that differ in addition to the product SKU, such as category ID, color code, and size code.
 In such cases, every such element becomes a separate variable in the thumbnail data definition in Experience Manager.

 Consider the following examples of Quickview URLs and their resulting thumbnail variables: